-In this program, the main focus is on getting you to reduce your calorie intake, eat more of the green color-coded foods and avoid the red ones.
+In this program, the main focus is on getting you to reduce your calorie intake, eating more of the green color-coded foods and avoid the red ones.
 You’re assigned a daily calorie budget, and you have to stay below it.
-The company also says that they will send you daily articles about healthy food and exercise habits, as well as regular challenges to really get you into a mindset of changing your lifestyle for your weight loss goals.
+The company also says that they will send you daily articles about healthy foods and exercise habits, as well as regular challenges to really get you into a mindset of changing your lifestyle for your weight loss goals.

 - 2Diabetes Prevention Program

 In this program, the focus is less on calories and more on carbohydrates.
 This doesn’t mean you can simply ignore the calorie counter, but if you suffer from diabetes, then maintaining your glucose level through limited carbs will be a lot more important.

 4. Individualized Coaching

 By signing up to the subscription service you will have a real person review your current habits and diet to identify mistakes you’re making and any nutrition you may be lacking.